Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation: Experiments

-The training set consists of a self-building dataset and a training dataset provided in the Workshop and Challenge on Learned Image Compression (CLIC) \cite{CLIC2019}.
-The self-building dataset contains 5000 high-quality images collected in different scenes.
-These images were downsampled to $2000 \times 2000$ pixels and saved as lossless PNGs to avoid compression artifacts.
-From these downsampled images, we extracted two million patches with size $256 \times 256$ to train the network.
-We incorporated the attention module \cite{zhang2019}, universal quantization\cite{Ziv1985,Zamir1992}, parallel context models \cite{Oord2016}, hyperprior networks \cite{MinnenJoint2018} into G-VAE framework , which was called Gained Variational Autoencoder with Attention module and Parallel context model (APG-VAE), to obtain the optimal variable-rate network architecture, which is shown in Fig.\ref{fig:framework_entire}.
-We trained the model with Adam optimizer \cite{Diederik2015} for 12 epochs, where the batchsize was set to 8 and the learning rate was initially set to $10^{-4}$ and reduced to half at the 6th epoch.
-In our experiments, $n$ denoted the number of gain vector pairs, which was the same as the number of Lagrange multipliers.
-We prepared two sets of Lagrange multipliers as below

-where $B_{msssim}$ and $B_{mse}$ correspond to the models trained with MS-SSIM and MSE loss respectively.
+\textbf{Training } The training set consists of a self-building dataset and a training dataset provided in the CLIC2020 \cite{CLIC2020}.
+The self-building dataset contains $5,000$ high-quality images collected in various scenes.
+These images are sampled to $2,000 \times 2,000$ pixels and saved as lossless PNGs to avoid compression artifacts.
+We extract two million patches from these downsampled images with a size of $256 \times 256$ to train the network.
+We train the model with Adam optimizer \cite{Diederik2015} for 12 epochs, where the batch size is set to 8, and the learning rate is initially set to $10^{-4}$ and reduced to half at the 6th epoch.
+In our experiments, $n$ denotes the number of gain vector pairs jointly trained with the AG-VAE framework, which is the same as the number of Lagrange multipliers.
+We prepare two sets of Lagrange multipliers $B_{msssim}=\left \{0.07, 0.03, 0.007, 0.003, 0.001, 0.0006 \right \}$ and $B_{mse}= \left \{ 0.05, 0.03, 0.007, 0.003, 0.001, 0.0003 \right \}$, which correspond to the models trained with MS-SSIM and MSE loss respectively.
 In the training process, we randomly select $s$ from 1 to 6 in each iteration to obtain the gain vector $m_{s}$, inverse-gain vector ${m}'_{s}$ and Lagrange multiplier $\beta_{s}$ from gain matrix $M$, inverse-gain matrix ${M}'$ and $B_{msssim/mse}$.
-The selected gain/inverse-gain vector will be optimized with the corresponding Lagrange multiplier to adapt to different bit rates.
+The selected gain/inverse-gain vector will be optimized jointly with the entire framework under the corresponding Lagrange multiplier.